 When people want to discourage and spoil a virgin, they fill them up with stories about people who failed to keep their virginity until they got married.

 Some even tell you about how strong they were but couldn’t make it.
 Please don’t fall for the storyteller.
 Most of the times there is an agenda to weaken and discourage you.

 You can remain a virgin until your wedding night.
 Don’t be a victim of the ‘Single Story.’
 Find stories of people who succeeded in getting married as virgins and arm yourself with them.

 There are a lot of people who got married as virgins.
 And there are also a lot of virgins around.
 Find them.
 Find their stories and you will find it easier to focus on your dreams.
 Remember, you cannot chase what you cannot see.

 Before you frown at this one, it’s not that watching movies is a bad thing.
 The problem lies in our likelihood to pick up bad messages while watching a movie.

 Here’s how it works.
-Most movies give us a ‘good’ character.
+Most movies give us a ‘good’ character, one that we will enjoy watching.
 While we watch a movie, the magic of storytelling does its work on our emotions.
 As we watch the movie we tend to think less and become much more emotional.
 What we like (good) and hate (bad) is now primarily decided emotionally.
 We may get to reason at times, we will still be, for the most part, emotional.